 Proving Burglary Case Beyond a Reasonable Doubt

 What other explanation is there?
 Whatever excuse is there?
-Did he testify and explain why the DNA wasn't on there.
+Did he testify and explain why the DNA wasn't on there?
 The bottom line is you don't have to testify.
-You don't have to explain anything because it's the prosecution's burden to prove every case beyond a reasonable doubt, and if they can't do it, then it's a not guilty verdict period.
-Plain and simply.
+You don't have to explain anything because it's the prosecution's burden to prove every case beyond a reasonable doubt, and if they can't do it, then it's a not-guilty verdict, period.
+Plain and simple.

-So, I always learn from doing criminal defense for the last 26 years that if something seems wrong, it usually is, and it's my job to figure it out, to find the case law, to find the angle to get the dismissal if that's the right thing to do.
+So, from doing criminal defense for the last 26 years, I have learned that if something seems wrong, it usually is, and it's my job to figure it out, find the case law, and find the angle to get the dismissal if that's the right thing to do.
 Hedding Law Firm offers a free case review by phone, or you can fill out our contact form.